What Estate Planning Documents Do I Need?

 How Can I Avoid Probate?

 There are several methods to avoid probate, each with their own benefits and drawbacks.
+Some methods to avoid probate include:

 - You can create and fund a trust.
 Property that is held in a trust does not need to go through probate.